uhi22/pyPLC/readme.md

 The issue is also described in chapter "biggest challenges" above.
 A workaround is shown in https://github.com/uhi22/pyPLC/issues/39, which applies a man-in-the-middle scheme.

+The transparent-routing was solved in https://github.com/uhi22/ccs32dave.
+This is not (yet?) ported to the AR7420 modem familiy, so at the time of writing not available for the TL-PA4010 homeplug adaptors.

 ### Q10: What is the way of the charge parameters (target current, target voltage), and how can I change them?